ananayaarya258-prog/-Windows-Registry-Forensics-Analysis/README.md

 Why It Matters in Investigation:
 These keys identify programs that automatically execute at user logon.
 They are critical for detecting persistence mechanisms commonly used by malware and unauthorized software.

-🔍 Artifact 7: User Accounts (SAM Hive)
+🔍 Artifact: User Accounts (SAM Hive)

 Registry Path: